TechRockyP/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I created a small Azure honeynet and used log sources from several sources to fill a workspace for Log Analytics.
+Microsoft Sentinel then uses this workspace to produce incidents, generate alerts, and develop attack maps.
+After a day of measuring security metrics in the unsecure environment, I applied security measures to harden the environment and monitored security metrics again for a further day.
+The outcomes are displayed below.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)